nominetresearch/microbit-networking-book-python/shakeydonkey/shakeydonkey.md

 **Instruction:** To set your groups, repeat the activity from [Group communication: One to Many](../groupcommunication/groupcommunication.md).
 Make sure your group IDs are unique!

 The game is played by shaking your micro:bit each time the donkey appears on your display to get rid of it.
-The first thing to do is import your modules and define your variables
+The first thing to do is to import your modules and define your variables.

 ```Python
 from microbit import *